How Ayurvedic pranayama can help manage your anxiety

 Ayurveda and Pranayama

 Ayurveda reminds us that the mind and body are connected.
-If we use breathing techniques to lower vata, it will have a direct impact on our body as well.
-This pranayama is beneficial for balancing vata dosha and are particularly beneficial during fall.
-But it can be used throughout the year—whenever you feel the need to calm your mind and ground yourself.
+If we use breathing techniques to lower vata, it will have a direct impact on our mind and body as well.
+This pranayama is beneficial for balancing vata dosha and is particularly beneficial during fall.
+But it can be used throughout the year—whenever you feel the need to calm your mind, and ground yourself.
+Pranayama for anxiety.

 The breath should be effortless, smooth, comforting, and relaxing.
-Do this for about 5–10 minutes, twice a day.
-You will start to notice a difference.
 If one of your nostrils is congested or if you have a deviated septum, you can practice Nadi Shodhana without blocking off the nostrils.
 Simply visualize the breath flowing from side to side as you follow the pattern above.
+Do this for about 5–10 minutes, twice a day.
+You will start to notice a difference and feel the effects of this pranayama lowering anxiety.

-Want to learn other breathing techniques to bring your vata back to balance?
+Want to learn pranayama for anxiety reduction and to bring your vata back to balance?
 Contact me